Nicolelir/Love-running/README.md

 - The navbar is fully responsive, featured in all 3 pages.
 Changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, Gallery and Sign Up page.
 - It allows users to easily navigate the page,  without having to revert back to the previous page via the ‘back’ button.
 - The page that the user is currently on is highlighted
-- There is a hover effect on the other nav links

 ![Image](/assets/images/nav%20bar.png)
 ![Image](/assets/images/nav%20bar%20small%20screen.png)